When it comes to earning rewards and getting more for your money spent, credit cards are hands down better than debit cards.

 Not only that, they provide other benefits such as travel insurance and purchase protection, juicy perks, and better protection against fraud.

-8 reasons why use credit card over debit
+8 reasons to use credit card over debit

 1) The rewards are way better